yaojian95/Papers_Reading/papers.md

 - To test if a power spectrum estimation method is **lossless**, we  simply compute the covariance matrix and check if it equals the inverse of the Fisher matrix **F**.
 $F^{-1}$ can, crudely speaking, be thought of as the best possible covariance matrix for the measurement errors on the parameters.
 For instance, the Cramer-Rao inequality shows that no unbiased method whatsoever can  measure the ith parameter with error bars (standard deviation) less than $1/\sqrt{F_{ii}}$.
 If the other parameters are not known but estimated from the data as well, the minimum standard  deviation rises to $\sqrt{(F^{-1})_{ii}}$ .
+This point is also mentioned in **HOW TO MAKE MAPS FROM COSMIC MICROWAVE BACKGROUND DATA WITHOUT LOSING INFORMATION TEGMARK 1997**

 #### 4-30 [A new approach of estimating the Galactic thermal dust and synchrotron polarized emission template in the microwave bands](https://arxiv.org/pdf/2104.13778.pdf)
 - The simplicity of ILC is that it does not assumes anything about the model of the components.
 ILC estimates the weights by minimizing the variance of the resulting map.